Tanja-Franke/church-website/README.md

 ### **Project Goals**

-1. **Educational Resource:** To offer comprehensive knowledge abou the christian faith for non-believers as well as believers.
+1. **Educational Resource:** To offer comprehensive knowledge about the christian faith for non-believers as well as believers.

 2. **Community Engagement:** To foster a vibrant online community where believers can connect, share experiences, and engage with each other by joining online sevices or prayer meetings as well as by sending praying requests.